CompleteUnityDeveloper/12_Tile_Vania/README.md

 Flip the player character's sprite whenever the character has horizontal velocity.

+### 11b Instructor Hangout 6.1 ###

+**In this video (objectives)…**

+1. We discuss the difference between caching and calculating.
+2. Why did we set up the flip sprite the way we did rather than starting with an isFacingRight bool.
+3. Ben makes a bad joke at the end of the video.

+**After watching (learning outcomes)…**

+Greater understanding of the cache versus calculate options we have.

 ### 12 Animation State In Code ###

 **In this video (objectives)…**